polyminer1/rhminer/README.md

 Gpu options:
   -cpu                  Enable the use of CPU to mine. ex '-cpu -cputhread 4' will enable mining on cpu while gpu mining.
-  -cputhreads           Number of CPU miner threads when mining with CPU. ex: -cpu -cputhread 4 -cpurounds            Number of round per CPU cpu threads.
-Default is 50. ex: -cpu -cpurounds do 100.
-Each cpu thread will 100 hashes at a time
-  -gputhreads           Cuda thread count. ex: -gputhreads  100 launche 100 threads on selected gpu -gpu                  Enable indiviaual GPU by their index.
+  -cputhreads           Number of CPU miner threads when mining with CPU. ex: -cpu -cputhread 4 -gputhreads           Cuda thread count. ex: -gputhreads  100 launche 100 threads on selected gpu -gpu                  Enable indiviaual GPU by their index.
 GPU not in the list will be disabled. ex: -gpu 0,3,4.
   -kernelactivewayting  Enable active wayting on kernel run.
 This will raise cpu usage but bring more stability, specially when mining on multiple gpu.
 WARNING: This affect cpu mining